As the market continues to flourish, hundreds of companies―eager to get in on the action―have begun flooding into the market.

 For example, if a product’s label lists that it contains 1,000 mg of CBD, then that content should be confirmed on the product’s lab report.

-While it’s normal for the cannabinoid content to deviate slightly, a big difference is definitely something you should be concerned with.
+While it’s normal for the cannabinoid content to deviate slightly, (it comes from a natural plant, so some variation is to be expected) a big difference is definitely something you should be concerned with.

 Unless you live in a state where THC is legal and are knowingly seeking a product that contains THC, it is very important to confirm that the product you are looking to purchase contains less than the legal amount of THC allowed in your state.